cprerovsky/kettlebell-emom-website/privacy.md

 - **Legal obligations**

 ## 6. Data Retention
+- **App analytics (TelemetryDeck)**: Anonymous usage data is retained for analysis purposes.
+You can request deletion of your anonymous user ID by contacting us.
 - **Website analytics**: Google Analytics retains user and event data for 14 months by default.
 After this period, the data is automatically deleted.
 - **Support inquiries**: Email correspondence is retained as long as necessary to resolve your issue, typically up to 2 years.
 - **Billing records** (if applicable): Retained as required by law (typically 7-10 years in Austria).